19+ Ways to Celebrate Juneteenth With Kids - 510 Families

 Juneteenth Celebration Hike

-Celebrate Black contributions and achievements throughout history and in the fields of science, conservation, and art during this community hike.
+Celebrate Black contributions and achievements throughout history and in the fields of science, conservation, and art during this all ages community hike.
 Designed for families and drop-in friendly.
 Learn more >

 Berkeley Juneteenth Festival

-Berkeley hosts its 35th Annual Juneteenth gathering on Adeline and Alcatraz Streets.
-This large community event centers around the theme of Belonging.
-Families can enjoy a kids’ zone, STEM activities, performances, and live music at the festival.
+Berkeley hosts its 36th Annual Juneteenth gathering on Adeline and Alcatraz Streets.
+This large community event features a kids’ zone, STEM activities, performances, and live music at the festival.
 Plus, admission is free.
 See festival details >

 Juneteenth Weekend Events for {510} Families – worth the drive?